hashgraph/full-stack-testing/fullstack-network-manager/README.md

 fullstack-network-manager is a CLI tool to manage and deploy a Hedera Network using Helm chart for local testing.

 ## Install
 - Run `nmp -i hedera/fullstack-network-manager`
+  - In order to install directly from this repository, run `npm link`
 - Once installed, the CLI will available as the following aliases:
     - `fsnetman`